lurr98/spanish_variation/variation_phenomena.md

     - Creole / Pidgin (?) languages
 - importance of a region during period of colonialism

-## Characteristics of Mexican Spanish

-### Morphological characteristics

-- frequent use of *no más* for "only", "just"
-- *mero* is used in the sense of "the very same"
-- *ya mero* means "almost"
-- (*hasta* refers to the beginning point of an event rather than to the end)
-- most common diminiutive is *-ito* (in other regions of Mexico (e.g. Chiapas) *-illo* is more frequent)

-### Syntactic characteristics

-Syntactic peculiarities in Mexico occur mostly among "Spanish-recessive bilinguals or in a few isolated rural regions"

-- use of redundant possessive articles (e.g. in Yucatan & Chiapas)
-    - *su* papá de Pedro
-- combination of indefinite article + possessive (e.g. in Yucatan & Chiapas)
-    - le da *una su* pena decírtelo
-- use of pleonastic (unnecessary) *lo* (e.g. by Spanish-recessive bilinguals)
-    - ¿no te *lo* da vergüenza?
-- dialects that exhibit clitic doubling with *lo* often allow for questions being answered by repeating the main verb
-    - ¿Tenés hambre? - Tengo.

 ## Characteristics of Argentinian Spanish